The Best Fall Bucket List

 23. Watch an old movie.
 When I can sneak some TV time, mainly when Mark’s sports viewing has ended, we’ll pull up Netflix and watch an old favorite or one we haven’t ever seen.
 Funny, but we end up talking about the movie all day the next day.

-24. Declutter one room completely.
+24. Declutter one room altogether.
 With all the stay-at-home time we’ve experienced, sometimes we get complacent with how things look.
 Take some time to declutter at least one room.
 Who knows, you might get inspired to work on the whole house, just one room at a time.

 29. Bake Halloween cookies.
 In a recent post about Halloween, I mentioned that few people still give out freshly baked goods to trick-or-treat kids.
 Get busy and be the exception in your neighborhood.
 Hopefully, parents will let their kids eat freshly baked cookies; it’s worth a try.